nathanielshak/advancedprogramming/Projects/hangman/README.md

 * Have hangman not be sensitive about the case of the letter.
-* Have the hangman game in place (not have a series of hangmen print out in the terminal, but instead the same one look like its updating)
+* Have the hangman game in place (not have a series of hangmen print out in the terminal, but instead the same one look like its updating).
-* Have many more parts in the hangman
+* Have many more parts in the hangman.
 * Have hangman work for phrases in addition to words.
 * Have timeouts for guesses.
-* Have a competitive version(multiplayer)
+* Have a competitive version(multiplayer).

 ..... and many more!